CPA timeline: schedule and preparation

 4-hour exam consisting of 76 questions and eight task-based simulations

 Once you understand the scope of the exam material, you’ll be able to hone in on what will be the easiest or most difficult sections for you and plan accordingly.
-Becker can help you create a schedule that best works for your needs.
+Becker can help you create a CPA study schedule that best works for your needs.

-Organizing your CPA study time
+3. Organizing your CPA Exam study schedule

 Passing the CPA Exam requires a great deal of time and effort, so it’s important to allow for adequate study time of the in-depth material.
 Remember that once you pass your first exam, you’ll have 18 months to pass the 3 remaining ones.
-By planning your CPA schedule ahead of time, you can make sure you’re best prepared to pass the exam with flying colors.
-Most candidates spend between 200 to 400 hours of time studying for the entire exam; that’s about 20-25 hours per week, which can be a substantial time commitment on top of your other obligations.
+By planning your CPA test schedule ahead of time, you can make sure you’re best prepared to pass the exam with flying colors.
+Most candidates spend between 350 to 450 hours of time studying for the entire exam; that’s about 20-25 hours per week, which can be a substantial time commitment on top of your other obligations.
 You’ll want to make sure you leave room for lectures, practice questions, mock exams and any other kinds of studying you choose to partake in.

 PRO TIP: Plan your time strategically

-In order to create a realistic CPA Exam schedule, remember to consider the outside influences that could affect your study schedule.
+In order to create a realistic CPA Exam schedule, remember to consider the outside influences that could affect your CPA study schedule.
 Ask yourself a few questions: Are you starting a new job soon?
 Is it your firm’s busy season?
 Do you have any events coming up in your personal life (weddings, vacations, etc.)?
 You need to take these things into account to ensure you give yourself the proper amount of study time.
 Read this blog to learn how to balance study time with your personal life.

-Scheduling each section
+4. Scheduling each section of your CPA plan

 This approach entails taking the section that will be the most difficult for you first.
 Remember, your 18-month clock doesn’t start until you pass your first section, so if you don’t do well your first time, there is no rush to retake the test.
 Plus, passing your most difficult section first gives you a big confidence boost heading into sections you know better.